Gaye Adegbalola: Career

 Adegbalola was nominated for two Outmusic awards in 2005.
 Adegbalola's song "Big Ovaries, Baby" was used in episode 23 of The War On Democracy! podcast.
 Saffire – The Uppity Blues Women disbanded amicably in 2009, but Adegbalola continues to pursue solo projects.

 Adegbalola was honored as one of the Library of Virginia's Virginia Women in History for 2018.

+In 2026, she was a recipient of the Torchbearer "Carrying Change" Awards' Legend Award.

 Personal life

 In 1992, Adegbalola was diagnosed with uterine and cervical cancer, and fortunately she eventually recovered.
 In 2000, in a short piece on her work and career in The Advocate, Adegbalola came out as a lesbian.
-She had been with her life partner, Suzanne Moe since 1991.
+She had been with her life partner, Suzanne Moe, since 1991.

-In the late 1960s when she was living in Harlem, Adegbalola married Olumide who was at the time the manager of the original Last Poets.
-Her son, Juno Lumumba Kahlil was born in 1969, and later made his own mark in the goth/industrial music world.
+In the late 1960s, when she was living in Harlem, Adegbalola married Olumide, who was at the time the manager of the original Last Poets.
+Her son, Juno Lumumba Kahlil, was born in 1969 and later made his own mark in the goth/industrial music world.
 Soon after, Adegbalola and Olumide divorced.

 Her surname, Adegbalola, was given to her by a Yoruba priest she met in 1968.
 The surname translates to "I am reclaiming my royalty," and Gaye uses the name to signify her pride in her black heritage.